VeraMTitze/ecophotonics/contents/research.md

 ### Bio-based and living matter for functional photonics
 Our research focuses on developing bio-integrated photonic systems to probe, control, and engineer light-matter interactions in living and bio-inspired materials.
-By understanding how living systems process light and adapt to their environment, we unlock new functions in sustainable materials from nature's building blocks.
+By understanding how living systems process light and adapt to their environment, we aim to unlock new functions in sustainable materials derived from nature's building blocks.

 #### Biointegrated photonic sensors
 Controlling light-matter interactions at the micro- and nanoscale allows using light to probe biological systems.